hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `data_disks` - A `data_disks` block describes the data disk settings.

-* `disk_encryption_configuration` - A `disk_encryption_configuration` block describes the disk encryption configuration applied on compute nodes in the pool.
+* `disk_encryption` - A `disk_encryption` block describes the disk encryption configuration applied on compute nodes in the pool.

 * `extensions` - An `extensions` block describes the extension settings